 Formative assessment and feedback

-Students will receive feedback in a formative way through their portfolio entries and input on their performance through their seminars.
-Students will be given the opportunity to receive feedback individually outside the classroom through office hours and one-to-one meetings.
+- Students will receive regular feedback in a formative way through their portfolio entries and input on their performance through their seminars.
+Students will be given the opportunity to receive feedback individually outside the classroom through feedback and consultation hours and one-to-one meetings.
 Feedback will be provided on the portfolio work to submit the final 3,500-word total at the end of the semester.

 - Identify the essential characteristics of politics and the state, in a national and international context;